The Sigwa Tribe

 Council

-The council is made of a few, highly trusted individuals within the Sigwa tribe.
+The council is made of a few, highly trusted individuals within the Tribe, each a leader of their respective family lines.
 Currently, there are four, one of which is Khaj Shadowrun who also stands as the martial leader of the tribe.These people are the main governing body of the Sigwa, with the Babaylan at the head.
 Every large decision will be set before the council and as a group, they will vote.
 The council will also settle any disputes brought to them by the people, as both judge and jury.

 Watcher